FuelLabs/sway-libs/docs/book/src/asset/base.md

 ## Importing the Asset Library Base Functionality

+In order to use the Asset Library, Sway Libs and [Sway Standards](https://github.com/FuelLabs/sway-standards) must be added to the `Forc.toml` file and then imported into your Sway project.
+To add Sway Libs as a dependency to the `Forc.toml` file in your project please see the [Getting Started](../getting_started/index.md).
+To add Sway Standards as a dependency please see the [Sway Standards Book](https://github.com/FuelLabs/sway-standards).

 To import the Asset Library Base Functionality and [SRC-20](https://github.com/FuelLabs/sway-standards/blob/master/SRCs/src-20.md) Standard to your Sway Smart Contract, add the following to your Sway file:

 ```sway